For security reasons, Microsoft Edge 76+ and Chrome impose a number of restrictions on

 Necessary but not sufficient

-Unfortunately, blocking file:// urls in the browser is a good start, but it’s not complete.
+file:// urls in the browser is a solid security restriction, but it’s not complete.
 There are myriad formats which have the ability to hit the network for file URIs, ranging from Office documents, to emails, to media files, to PDF, MHT, SCF files, etc, and most of them will do so without confirmation.
 Raymond Chen explores this in Subtle ways your program can be Internet-facing.

 In an enterprise, the expectation is that the Organization will block outbound SMB at the firewall.
 When I was working for Chrome and reported this issue to Google’s internal security department, they assured me that this is what they did.
 I then proved that they were not, in fact, correctly blocking outbound SMB for all employees, and they spun up a response team to go fix their broken firewall rules.
 In a home environment, the user’s router may or may not block the outbound request.

 Various policies are available to better protect credential hashes, but I get the sense that they’re not broadly used.